-Clear the background check, drug screening test, and pass through a series of scripted behavioral based interviews with all the decision makers.
+Clear the background check, drug screening test, and pass through a series of scripted behavioral based interviews with Hire Image.
 That sounds like a great process until about three weeks after hiring the candidate you find out they omitted something from their application.
 They have a problem with taking feedback and clearly aren’t a fit for your brand.

 Without any extreme changes to your current process here are five quick adjustments to make in your next interview with the goal of obtaining more truthful statements than you have in the past.

 Get out from Behind the Desk

 In a one-on-one interview, it is common for the interviewer to sit behind their desk, in their office, with all their accolades hanging on the wall behind them.
 If you happen to walk into a room and you observe someone sitting behind a desk, immediately you associate that person as a decision maker, the judgmental authority figure.
 This is due to years of conditioning from walking into the boss’s office, the principal’s office or a courtroom – the decision maker is behind a desk.
 When we determine why people lie, we need to consider the fact that they are afraid that speaking the truth may result in a negative decision or judgment.
 The simple fact that the interviewer is positioned behind a desk only amplifies that fear which, in effect, reduces our chances of obtaining full transparency.
 Attempt your next interview next to a desk, in an open conference room, or somewhere that doesn’t shout judgment when they walk in the room.